Emirates Trip. Day 5: Sharjah

 Mari mengaji... :)Heart

-This video showing the principal wrote Nu'man's name in calligraphic.
+This video shows the principal writing Nu'man's name in calligraphy.

-We further explored the Heart of Sharjah visiting galleries and walked rampantly in between the traditional architecture.
+We further explored the Heart of Sharjah, visiting galleries and walking rampantly in between the traditional architecture.

 A long list of place of interest in the Heart of Sharjah

-This was the only ceramic's sculpture in this gallery
+This was the only ceramic sculpture in this gallery

-We booked Mleiha Landscape Tour for the time slot between 3-4 pm that day.
-A desert tour by an extreme off-road 4WD drive included stop to the Camel Rock and Fossil Rock.
-The roller-coaster-like-ride last for an hour, and we took the chance enjoying the spectacular views from the peak.
-Then, we visited the Mleiha Archaeological site, 10 minutes drive from the Mleiha center.
+We booked the Mleiha Landscape Tour for the time slot between 3 and 4 pm that day.
+A desert tour by an extreme off-road 4WD drive included a stop at the Camel Rock and Fossil Rock.
+The roller-coaster-like ride lasted for an hour, and we took the chance to enjoy the spectacular views from the peak.
+Then, we visited the Mleiha Archaeological Site, a 10-minute drive from the Mleiha center.
 We drove around the site since it was impossible to walk within this vast excavation site.

 Landscape seen from the site of the Camel Rock